30 May 2026

 Source: Private collection

-That was because I started by looking through the digitised Estonian-language newspapers which that country’s national library has made available on line through its Digar Website.
+That was because I started by looking through the digitised Estonian-language newspapers which that country’s national library has made available on line through its DIGAR Website.
 While this produced 14 Results which included the Helmut Nurmsalu name, 13 of them were recent mentions of a person living or recently deceased in Estonia.

 Our Helmut was included only in a 1948 list of Estonians refugees who had resettled already in Australia, published at the end of the year in a Swedish newspaper, Stockholms-Tidningen Eestlastele (a mixture of Swedish and Estonian which translates as Stockholm Newspaper for Estonians).